-Where it has been established that serious actual or threatened violence (to include pushing, barging, kicking, punching, slapping, pulling, or any other form of violence) has been used on a member of staff the most likely outcome is alternative provision or permanent exclusion/referral to the Fair Access Panel.
-We believe such a response is appropriate even for a first or one-off offence.
+Where it has been established that serious actual violence (to include pushing, barging, kicking, punching, slapping, or any other form of violence) has been used on a member of staff, the school will have to consider STEPS, Managed Move, alternative provision or permanent exclusion.
 The Head teacher will take time to gather evidence before making a decision.

 Violence between pupils will be investigated thoroughly.
-In cases of serious actual or threatened violence, particularly when the violence is unprovoked and sustained alternative provision or permanent exclusion/referral to the Fair Access Panel will be considered.
+In cases of serious actual or threatened violence, particularly when the violence is unprovoked and sustained significant sanctions will be considered.

-Where the violence is limited, or is reciprocal, or is clearly a response to provocation, the outcome may be Internal Exclusion, or suspension rather than permanent exclusion/referral to the Fair Access Panel.
-When a pupil is judged to be a significant risk to the health and safety of other pupils, for example by bringing a weapon into school or selling or distributing illegal drugs, alternative provision or permanent exclusion will be considered an appropriate response.
+Where the violence is limited, or is reciprocal, or is clearly a response to provocation, the sanction will be reflected.

+When a pupil is judged to be a significant risk to the health and safety of other pupils, for example by bringing a weapon into school or selling or distributing illegal drugs, significant sanctions will be considered an appropriate response.
 In all cases a restorative justice session will take place to reconcile victims and offenders as in keeping with the ethos of the school.